 Advocating and working on behalf of sustainable tourism means planning for ships to be environmentally friendly well before they’re even built.

 Mathieu Petiteau, Director of New Builds and Research & Development at PONANT, talks about the careful approach the luxury expedition cruise company adopts with respect to the construction of its ships.
-Seven new and even more environmentally-friendly vessels will be launched between now and 2021.

 How do you go about incorporating the company’s environmental concerns into the specifications you provide to the shipbuilders?